rpcavaco/risco/README.md

 RISCO tries to address these needs, providing basic out-of-the-box client-side functionality combined with rich server side functionality and a tight coupling between both, client and server sides of your solution.

+RISCO was devised to work at larger scales, for municpalities or regions, providing a reliable editing environment.
+For this, RISCO is prepared to use plane coordinates used on larger scale cartography.
+For many reasons, usual  Web Mercator EPSG:3857 coordinate system should be avoided.

 ## What RISCO is not

 Both Leaflet and OpenLayers are seasoned client libraries, offering coordinate system transforms[^2], a profusion of modern data source support from the likes of Mapbox or CartoDB, a huge range of extended visualisation functionality, and extensibility through a plugin architecture (Leaflet).